jzero-io/jzero/README-EN.md

 * Maintain commonly used development templates and generate projects that meet enterprise-level code specifications with one click

-For more details please see: https://jzero.jaronnie.com
+For more details please see: https://jzero.jaronnie.com/en.
+The English documentation is incomplete and is still being supplemented

 ## Install